mistakia/nano-community/docs/design/attack-vectors.md

 #### Defense

-Block confirmations are prioritized based on the balance of the block and the last time the account broadcasted a block.
-Thus, saturating the active election container requires possession of a large amount of the supply.
+Block confirmations are prioritized based on the balance of the block and the last time the account was used.
+This makes congesting the network financially prohibitive (i.e. you need 50% of the supply to consume 50% of the throughput).

 Additionally, each block has a small amount of work associated with it, around 5 seconds to generate and 1 microsecond to validate.
 This work difference causes an attacker to dedicate a large amount to sustain an attack while wasting a small amount of resources by everyone else.
-Nodes that are not full historical nodes are able to prune old transactions from their chain, this clamps the storage usage from this type of attack for almost all users.
+Nodes that are not full historical nodes can prune old transactions from their chain, this clamps the storage usage from this type of attack for almost all users.

 ### Penny-spend attack